-The relevant decisions of the Athens Administrative Court of Appeals were issued in March 2021, according to which: various non-deductible expenses and additional charges are annulled and the amount of \in 18.2 mil. is to be returned to the Company, whereas, with regards to the stamp duty, the relevant appeals are partially accepted and the amount of \in 3.8 mil. is to be returned to the Company.
+The relevant decisions of the Athens Administrative Court of Appeals were issued in March 2021, according to which: various non-deductible expenses and additional charges are annulled and the amount of $\in$ 18.2 mil. is returned to the Company, whereas, with regards to the stamp duty, the relevant appeals are partially accepted and the amount of $\in$ 3.8 mil. is also returned to the Company.

-The Company will proceed with filing cassation recourses to the extent that its appeals are not accepted.
+The Company has filed cassation recourses to the extent that its appeals are not accepted and believes that the final outcome will be in its favor.